praveenVnktsh/Pytorch-Lightning-Boilerplate/README.md

 # Pytorch Lightning Boilerplate

+Got bored of rewriting stuff/looking for old code.

- Boilerplate for quick iteration with pytorch lightning
+Boilerplate for building models with pytorch Lightning.